canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ```
 @highlight 2

-## Get and display the places for the user's location name
+## Get and display the places for the user’s location name

 ### The problem

 Once the user has entered a location name, we need to get which
-"place" it is.
-For example, a user might enter Paris, but we don't know if
+“place” it is.
+For example, a user might enter Paris, but we don’t know if
 they mean the Paris in France or the one in Illinois.
 We need to get a
-list of matching places for the location name, and display the matching places
+list of matching places for the location name and display the matching places
 on the page.

 ### Things to know